Pivetta strikes out 11, Phillies beat Orioles 4-1

 Jones extended his hitting streak to 11 games with a first-inning homer.
 Pivetta then retired 12 straight batters before Davis hit a double in the fifth.

+"That was impressive," Orioles manager Buck Showalter said.
+"What did we hit, five balls hard that they caught, too?
+That didn't help matters."

-Hernandez thomered on Andrew Cashner's first pitch of the sixth inning, and Maikel Franco chased Cashner with a run-scoring single.
+Hernandez homered on Andrew Cashner's first pitch of the sixth inning, and Maikel Franco chased Cashner with a run-scoring single.

 Richard Bleier gave up Pedro Florimon's RBI single.